aspectron/khost/README.md

 ```

-If you already have an existing user and rust installed, you can simply run `cargo install khost` and `sudo khost`.
+If you already have an existing user and rust installed, you can simply run `cargo install khost` and then `khost`.

 Please note that the user needs to have root privileges to run khost.

-IMPORTANT: This tool creates it's own configuration for the kaspad node, as such, any previous configurations should be disabled.
+IMPORTANT: This tool creates it's own configuration for the kaspad node, as such, any previous configurations should be disabled and removed.
 If kaspad was running before under the same username, rusty-kaspa data folders will be re-used.